kanyaphak-th06/Lab05_6733803913_3/README.md

 ---

-## Initial Data
+## 🧪 Initial Sample Data

-When the application starts, it contains the following sample data:
+When the application starts, the following coffee menu is available:

 ```json
 [